Blue Unit: Computational Tinkering

 - Connect the Circuit Playground Express to your laptop via the microUSB to USB cable and flash the new UF2 to your Circuit Playground Express.

-- Note you now need to move the off/on switch on the Circuit Playground Express to on to hear the audio playback of the trumpet.
-Turn this on and double check that you can still play the notes.
+- Note that you now need to move the off/on switch on the Circuit Playground Express to on to hear the audio playback of the trumpet.
+Turn this on and double-check that you can still play the notes.

 - Disconnect the microUSB to USB cable.

 Step 3: Use the Toolbox Trumpet to Play Your MP3 Files

 Now let’s connect up your Raspberry Pi to your Circuit Playground Express using a USB to TTL cable and some male to alligator clips.
 You will now provide power to the Circuit Playground Express directly from the Raspberry Pi via the USB port, by connecting the red TTL wire to the VOUT on the Circuit Playground Express using a fourth male to alligator clip wire.
 In this way, one power source directly attached to the Raspberry Pi is all that is needed to run the whole digital Little Free Library!